Sleepwalkers (1992 film): Plot

 Charles Brady and his mother/lover Mary are sleepwalkers, nomadic shapeshifting energy vampires who feed off the lifeforce of virgin women.
 Though they normally maintain a human form, they can transform into human-sized bipedal werecats, their natural form, at will.
 They have powers of both telekinesis and illusion.
 Domestic cats are their only weakness, and the two species are mutually hostile.
 Cats see through their illusions and violently attack them, inflicting severe to fatal wounds on them with their claws and teeth.

-Charles and Mary live in Travis, a small Indiana town, having recently fled Bodega Bay, California after draining and killing a young girl there.
+Charles and Mary live in Travis, a small Indiana town, having recently fled Bodega Bay, California, after draining and killing a young girl there.
 Charles attends the local high school, and meets Tanya Robertson in his creative writing class.
+Many of the girls at the school fancy Charles.
 Charles feigns romantic interest in Tanya in order to take her lifeforce for himself and his starving mother.
-Their teacher, Mr. Fallows, is suspicious about Charles and tells him that his older high school certificates were fakes; he also physically assaults Charles, but Charles kills him.
+Their teacher, Mr. Fallows, is suspicious about Charles and tells him he knows that his older high school certificates and transcripts were fakes; he also attempts to sexually assault Charles as blackmail, but Charles kills him.

 On their first date, at a picnic at a nearby cemetery, Charles attempts to drain Tanya's lifeforce while kissing her.
-Tanya tries frantically to ward off Charles by bashing his head with her camera, scratching his face, and plunging a corkscrew into his left eye, though nothing she does seems to cause Charles more than temporary discomfort.
+Tanya tries frantically to ward off Charles by bashing his head with her camera, scratching his face, and plunging a corkscrew into his left eye, though nothing she does seems to cause Charles more than temporary discomfort and annoyance.

 Deputy Sheriff Andy Simpson is driving by the cemetery.
 When Tanya flees to him for help, Charles kills Simpson.
-When Charles resumes feeding off Tanya, the deputy's cat, Clovis, enraged by his master’s death, violently scratches him in the face and chest.
-Mortally wounded, Charles staggers back home to his mother, who is able to make both of them invisible, and thus keep Charles from being arrested when the police storm their house.
+When Charles resumes feeding off Tanya, the deputy's cat, Clovis, enraged by his master's death, violently scratches him in the face and chest.
+Mortally wounded, Charles staggers back home to his mother, who is able to make both of them "dim" (almost invisible) and thus keep Charles from being arrested when the police storm their house.
 Clovis and a small number of other cats begin to gather outside, only kept at bay by the leghold traps the Sleepwalkers have set.

 Knowing that the only way for her dying son to survive is to feed, Mary attacks the Robertson household, killing several deputies and state troopers and severely wounding Tanya's parents.
 She kidnaps Tanya and takes her back to her house.
 Charles is near death, but Mary revives him, and Charles makes a final attempt to drain Tanya's life force.
-However, Tanya plunges her fingers into his eyes, killing him.
+However, Tanya plunges her fingers into his eyes, finally killing him.
 Tanya escapes with the help of the sheriff, whom Mary later impales on the picket fence surrounding the house.
 The cats that have been gathering around their house, led by Clovis, jump on Mary and claw and bite her until she bursts into flames and dies.
+Mary with her final dying breath, cries out that Tanya has killed her only son.
 Tanya hugs Clovis, her savior, as the other cats depart, leaving Mary's body lying ablaze on her former driveway.